 Figure X.4.4.1-1: Patient identifier cross-referencing

-The PRIM profile is IHE's answer to the difficulty of managing an individual patient's multiple Identifiers.
-A PRIM Patient Identity Manager system receives feeds from multiple patient identity domains, such as the PCP and specialist offices, and uses the demographics in those feeds to create a cross-referencing table which associates identities with matching demographics and does not associate identities found not to match.
-It should be noted that the PRIM profile does not specify how patient matching occurs.
+The PMIR profile is IHE's answer to the difficulty of managing an individual patient's multiple Identifiers.
+A PMIR Patient Identity Manager system receives feeds from multiple patient identity domains, such as the PCP and specialist offices, and uses the demographics in those feeds to create a cross-referencing table which associates identities with matching demographics and does not associate identities found not to match.
+It should be noted that the PMIR profile does not specify how patient matching occurs.
 Each region is welcome to use their own matching algorithms to determine which IDs should be cross-referenced.
-The IHE profile focuses only on the interfacing characteristics that would be consistent regardless of how the PRIM Patient Identity Manager matches the identifiers.
+The IHE profile focuses only on the interfacing characteristics that would be consistent regardless of how the PMIR Patient Identity Manager matches the identifiers.

-A consumer system may query the PRIM Patient Identity Manager to receive a list of identifiers which are cross-referenced with the identifier specified in the query sing the PIXm profile.
+A consumer system may query the PMIR Patient Identity Manager to receive a list of identifiers which are cross-referenced with the identifier specified in the query sing the PIXm profile.
 In this way the PCP office can discover the identifier used by the specialist’s system and thus can communicate with that system using a known patient identifier.

-A primary use of the PIXm profile is to enable document consumers and document sources using the MHD-HIE profile to find the patient’s identifier in that Community Patient Identifier Domain.
+A primary use of the PIXm profile is to enable document consumers and document sources using the MHDS profile to find the patient’s identifier in that Community Patient Identifier Domain.
 See Section X.4.3.2.

 X.4.4.2 Patient Demographics Query for Mobile (PDQm)